thomasyang18/CS6120-Cornell-Compilers/week3/README.md

+# TODO

+The LVN SSA is up and running, jsut the LVN algorithm is not clean at all.

 # What I did

 I ran the standard bril2json into brili pipe for a bunch of tests, and then tested passing them through optimize.py first.